DETAILED ACTION

 As per claim 30 and 39, Wang as modified discloses the limitations of claims 29 and 38 respectively.
 Wang as modified further discloses wherein the instructions, when executed by the at least one processor, further cause the router to prompt for input of the second input password after expiration of the time interval, determine whether the second input password matches the secured anti-theft password, and control the at least one of accessing or modifying of the configuration file and the configuration of the router based on whether the second input password matches the secured anti-theft password (Tomasso: [0046]: re-attempt password entry to determine whether access is allowed).
 Same rationale applies here as in claim 29 regarding well known practice of setting password re-attempt interval.

 As per claim 32, Wang discloses the limitations of claim 21.
-Wang does not explicitly disclose wherein the configuration file is an encrypted configuration file encrypted using an encryption key, wherein the encryption key is based on the secured anti-theft password, and the instructions, when executed by the at least one processor, further cause the router to decrypt at least a portion of the encrypted configuration file, and determine whether a result of the decryption is valid.
+Wang does not explicitly disclose wherein the configuration file is an encrypted using an encryption key, wherein the encryption key is based on the secured anti-theft password, and the instructions, when executed by the at least one processor, further cause the router to decrypt at least a portion of the configuration file, and determine whether a result of the decryption is valid.
 However, Tomasso discloses decrypting configuration file using password to verify authorized access (Tomasso: [0046]: passphrase is used to decrypt configuration file).
 It would have been obvious to one having ordinary skill in the art to protect configuration file with encryption key associated with authorized user because Wang and Tomasso both disclose provide secure access to configuration file stored in a router.
 The motivation to combine would be increase security of configuration file by cryptographic measures.

 As per claim 37, Wang discloses the limitations of claim 33.
-Wang does not explicitly disclose transferring the configuration file from a secure storage to an operational memory of the router in response to the router booting-up, and decrypting the configuration file in the operational memory using a key in response to the router booting-up, wherein the key is based on at least one of the anti-theft password or a hash version of the anti-theft password.
-However Tomasso discloses the limitations (Tomasso: [0046]: provided passphrase is used to decrypt firmware during boot-loading process).
+Wang does not explicitly disclose transferring the configuration file from a secure storage to an operational memory of the router in response to the router booting-up, and wherein the decrypting the configuration file includes decrypting the configuration file in the operational memory using a key in response to the router booting-up, wherein the key is based on at least one of the anti-theft password or a hash version of the anti-theft password.
+However, Tomasso discloses the limitations (Tomasso: [0046]: provided passphrase is used to decrypt firmware during boot-loading process).
 It would have been obvious to one having ordinary skill in the art to protect configuration file with encryption key associated with authorized user because Wang and Tomasso both disclose provide secure access to configuration file stored in a router.
 The motivation to combine would be to ensure secure boot-up and verification process using cryptographic measures.

 Claims 26 and 27 are rejected under 35 U.S.C.
-103 as being unpatentable over Wang in view of Kanakarajan et al. U.S. 2017/0200026 (hereinafter Kanakarajan).
+103 as being unpatentable over Wang in view of Tomasso and further in view of Kanakarajan et al. U.S. 2017/0200026 (hereinafter Kanakarajan).

 As per claim 26, Wang discloses the limitations of claim 21.
 Wang does not explicitly disclose wherein the secured anti-theft password is encrypted and stored in a secure area of the memory.
 However, Kanakarajan discloses a router including TPM to secure store password to regulate access to information stored in the router (Kanakarajan: [0005]-[0006]: Router with TPM; [0022]-[0023]: store password/cryptographic key ).
 It would have been obvious to one having ordinary skill in the art to encrypt authentication data in memory as well-known in the art.